noah-nuebling/mf-xcloc-editor/README.md

     (E.g. smart-quotes, or "omw" -> "on my way".
 These always auto re-enable in Xcode.)
 - Subtle '↩' marker so that localizers can easily distinguish between '\n' characters in the text vs line wrapping.

-### Drawbacks compared to Xcode's xcloc editor
+#### Drawbacks compared to Xcode's xcloc editor

 - Can't edit "pluralizable format string"s (but that isn't necessary I think – see above)
 - Format specifiers like "%@" don't get a special color background like they do in Xcode.
     - I don't think this is super helpful in Xcode especially since it also makes it impossible to edit the format specifier once it has the background which is a bit annoying.
 And for my project MMF, there are Javascript, Python and C format specifiers, which won't all get highlighted consistently by Xcode anyways.
 So I decided to just leave this feature out.
-Let me know if you want this feature.
+[Open an issue](https://github.com/noah-nuebling/mf-xcloc-editor/issues/new) if you want this feature.

-## Comparison with other xcloc editors
+### Comparison with other xcloc editors

 - The best native macOS xcloc editor that I came across is [LocaStudio](https://www.cunningo.com/locastudio/index.html).
 It's very good but has been abandoned and doesn't support the very useful 'state' feature.
 (Where strings can be marked as 'needs_review' or 'translated' – see above.)
 - Comparison with online editors (like CrowdIn):